saastechacademy/foundation/udm/beginner/party.md

 * Key Attributes: Unique identifier (partyId).

 2. Person
-* Description: A specialization of Party.
+* Description: A specialization of the Party.
 PERSON entity stores a particular person's information, independent of his or her jobs or roles.
-* Key Attributes: Inherits partyId, plus attributes like firstName, lastName, birthDate,etc
+* Key Attributes: Inherits partyId, plus attributes like firstName, lastName, birthDate, etc
-* Relationship with Party: Every Person is a Party, but with additional attributes specific to individuals.
+* Relationship with Party: Every Person is a Party but with additional attributes specific to individuals.

 3. PartyGroup
-* Description: Another specialization of Party, representing collective entities such as companies or organizations.
+* Description: Another specialization of the Party, representing collective entities such as companies or organizations.
-* Key Attributes: Inherits partyId, plus attributes like groupName, taxId.
+* Key Attributes: Inherits partyId, plus attributes like groupName, groupNameLocal, officeSiteName, comments, logoImageUrl
 * Relationship with Party: Every PartyGroup is a Party, but with attributes specific to groups.

 4. Party Classification